 There are many reasons to open a new restaurant, including career exposure, to test run a new restaurant concept, or as a charity event.
 Up and coming chefs may collaborate with other business and hospitality professionals to open a pop-up as a way to show off their culinary skills.
-Someone looking to open a new restaurant may opt to try a temporary pop up restaurant, since it is far less of an investment than a traditional brick and mortar establishment.
+Someone looking to open a new restaurant may opt to try a temporary pop up restaurant since it is far less of an investment than a traditional brick and mortar establishment.
 Many organizations use pop-ups as a way to raise money for charitable causes.

-Where Can a Pop-Up Restaurant be Located?
+Where a Pop-Up Restaurant Can be Located

 Truly underground pop-up restaurants don’t usually bother with licenses or insurance.
 If you want to promote and advertise your pop up and use it as a building block toward a future permanent restaurant, make sure yours is legit.
 Check with your local town or state authorities about what types of temporary permits (like catering) you’ll need before you open.

-Setting up a pop up restaurant requires a certain degree of creativity, imagination and flexibility.
+Setting up a pop-up restaurant requires a certain degree of creativity, imagination, and flexibility.
 The most important factor is that you can prepare and serve food safely.
-That there is adequate space for coolers, heaters, ovens and such.
-Your mobile restaurant kitchen design will depend on the space and if there is electricity and water available.
-Depending on how long your restaurant is going to run (a weekend, a week, a month…) you can rent tables, chairs and linens.
+That there is adequate space for coolers, heaters, ovens, and such.
+Your mobile restaurant kitchen design will depend on the space and if there are electricity and water available.
+Depending on how long your restaurant is going to run, you can rent tables, chairs, and linens.

-If your pop-up is small enough you may be able to purchase used seating relatively inexpensively.
-The design of a pop-up restaurant should be a balance between a welcoming ambience and comfortable seating capacity.
+If your pop-up is small enough, you may be able to purchase used seating relatively inexpensively.
+The design of a pop-up restaurant should be a balance between a welcoming ambiance and comfortable seating capacity.
 Unlike in a brick and mortar restaurant, where the goal is high customer turnover, a pop up allows for a more relaxed atmosphere.
 There is also room to play with different dining concepts, such as customer self-service.

-How do I Spread the Word About My Pop Up Restaurant?
+How to Spread the Word